Data Definitions

 To Top

-Proficiency metrics represent the proportion of students (who attend schools in a community) who meet state or national standards for a subject area at each grade level.
-Growth represents the average change in performance over time for students (who attend schools in the community) in comparison to the performance of their academic peers (e.g., students in Illinois who have the same scaled score in the prior year).
+Proficiency represents the proportion of students (who attend schools in an area) who meet state or national standards for a subject area at each grade level.
+Growth represents the average change in performance over time for students (who attend schools in an area) in comparison to the performance of their academic peers (e.g., students in state who have the same scaled score in the prior year).
+In Illinois, 3rd-8th graders’ subject proficiency and growth is measured through the Illinois Assessment of Readiness (IAR) measure.
+The growth measure includes the current year score and up to two prior years’ scores, which allows the growth percentile calculation to represent a true growth trend — not just movement up and down from year to year.
+Evaluating both academic growth over time and proficiency on standardized assessments provides a comprehensive view of student learning, ensuring educators can support all students, from those who need to catch up to those ready for advanced challenges.
+Data on IAR outcomes are found in ISBE’s Report Card Data Library.

 Quality of Childcare Sites